How Economies Fight Externalities

 3/31/20254 min read

-Let’s be honest: few things scream excitement like Pigouvian taxation.
-What if I told you economics has its own Avengers-style team of intervention methods designed to fix the mess markets make?
-They’re clumsy, sometimes controversial, but they get things done (mostly).
+Let’s be honest: Pigouvian taxation is hardly the most exciting topic on earth.
+Governments have their own intervention methods designed to fix the mess free markets make and these methods can be sometimes controversial, but they get things done (mostly).

-Welcome to the IB Econ edition of “Government vs. Externalities” - a wild ride of taxes, bans, and international handshakes.
+Welcome to IB Economics “Government vs. Externalities” - a wild ride of taxes, bans, and international handshakes and agreements.

-Named after the sharply moustached British economist Arthur Pigou (the OG eco-warrior in a waistcoat), these taxes are slapped onto goods that create negative externalities - think cigarettes, petrol, and that suspiciously cheap fast food meal you regretted by 3pm.
+Named after the sharply moustached British economist Arthur Pigou, these taxes are slapped onto goods that create negative externalities - think cigarettes, petrol, and that suspiciously cheap fast food meal you regretted by 3pm.

 Take Singapore’s sugary drink tax, introduced to curb rising diabetes levels.
 The logic?
 If you’re going to guzzle Coke like it's water, you should at least pay for the future hospital bill you might need.
 Pigouvian taxes aim to reflect the true cost of our choices - not just to us, but to society.

 Climate change is the ultimate externality.
-Enter carbon taxes.
-These are Pigouvian taxes for big polluters: coal, oil, diesel - all the carbon-intensive stuff.
+Carbon taxes are Pigouvian taxes for big polluters: coal, oil, diesel - all the carbon-intensive stuff.

-But here’s the trick: rich households and firms just pass on the cost or absorb it.
+However, rich households and firms just pass on the cost or absorb it.
 Poorer folks?
 They feel the squeeze more.
 That's what economists call regressive taxation.
-(Fun fact: in France, carbon tax protests got so intense they sparked the Yellow Vest movement.)
+(Fun IB Economics fact: in France, carbon tax protests got so intense they sparked the Yellow Vest movement.)

 Sometimes governments say “enough with the market forces” and just lay down the law.